Parallel scattering, saturation, and generalized Abramovskii-Gribov-Kancheli (AGK) theorem in the EPOS4 framework, with applications for heavy-ion collisions at $\sqrt{s_{NN}}$ of 5.02 TeV and 200 GeV: Multiple scattering S-matrix approach with energy sharing and ``sign problem''

 for any choice of the parameters $c_{\mu}$, where $\tilde{G}$ is given as

 with

-What is very nice: $W_{AB}$ as given in Eq. (\ref{W-AB-7-1}) is strictly nonnegative, and this was the missing piece which allows a probabilistic interpretation of our formulas, see the discussion around Eq. (\ref{proba-interpretation}), which is extremely important for any Monte Carlo application.\\
+What is very nice: $W_{AB}$ as given in Eq. (\ref{W-AB-7-1}) is strictly non-negative, and this was the missing piece which allows a probabilistic interpretation of the formulas [see the discussion around Eq. (\ref{proba-interpretation})], which is extremely important for any Monte Carlo application.\\